dallaylaen/module-lazy-perl/README.md

-on-demand
+Module-Lazy

 # NAME

-on::demand - postpone loading a perl module until it's actually used
+Module::Lazy - postpone loading a perl module until it's actually used

 # USAGE

-    use on::demand "My::Module";
+    use Module::Lazy "My::Module";
     # the module is not required at this point, speeding up the startup

     my $new = My::Module->new;
     # My::Module is loaded now and real new() method is called

-    no on::demand;
+    no Module::Lazy;
     # Force loading of all postponed modules, in alphabetical order

 # DESCRIPTION